ringos/RingoS.github.io/_pages/about.md

   - /aboutme/
 ---

-Hi, I am Sen Yang (杨森 in Chinese).
-I am mainly interested in natural language processing and machine learning.
+Hi, I am Sen Yang.
+I am interested in natural language processing and machine learning.

-Currently I am working on a post-processing framework to address factual-inconsistency issue in text summarization, under the supervision of [Prof. Yue Zhang](https://frcchang.github.io/).
-I used to be a research intern at Prof. Zhang's lab, working on two projects regarding sentiment analysis and text summarization, respectively.
+I used to be a research intern at [Prof. Yue Zhang](https://frcchang.github.io/)'s lab, working on sentiment analysis and text summarization.
 In the summer of 2018, I was a research intern at the School of Computer Science and Software Engineering at [the University of Western Australia](https://www.uwa.edu.au/) (UWA), where I worked with [Dr. Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
 I also spent a great summer in [RWTH Aachen Univerisity](https://www.rwth-aachen.de/) in 2017, working on Robotics and Control Theory.

 <!--